ar-ag/Paragraph-Generator/README.md

 # Paragraph-Generator

-An application to generate paragraphs as per user given input for the number of paragraphs
+An application to generate paragraphs as per user given input for the number of paragraphs using HTML, CSS and JavaScript

 <h2> Landing Page </h2>